mvrckwong/localgpt/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Acknowledgement
 Huge thanks to the following open source projects for inspiration and direction.
+The open sourced videos have been great guidance to developing the project and personal growth.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## References